-Aside from having our own blog, the Centre runs a variety of blogging workshops, courses and training at our base in Sydney (and soon) online.
+Aside from having our own blog, Writing NSW runs a variety of blogging workshops and courses.
 We have courses such as blogging for beginners as well as training for those who want to explore online writing in more depth.

 How did you become a professional blogger?